SVG Playing Cards, A Public Domain Full Deck

 - Download the SVG playing cards as a zip file.

-- Inkscape - draw graphic images for free.
+- Inkscape - draw SVG graphic images for free.

 - For a full list of all the articles in Tek Eye see the full site Index.